Is expensive shampoo better? Hair experts give their honest answer

 Have you ever watched your shampoo suds circling the plughole and wondered, is expensive shampoo better?
 Or, by treating ourselves to pricy luxury haircare are we literally pouring money down the drain?

 It's a great question.
 And like most big beauty queries, the answer is nuanced and fairly subjective.
-What makes the best shampoo and conditioner for one person doesn't necessarily apply to another, as so much of it comes down to hair type, texture, length, and styling needs.
+What makes the best shampoo and conditioner for one person doesn't necessarily apply to another, as so much of it comes down to hair type, texture, length and styling needs.

 Is expensive shampoo better?

 Every expert I consulted was on a similar page as to whether expensive shampoo is better as a general rule.
 "The best shampoo you can buy is the one that works for your hair type, regardless of price," explains Tyler Moore, expert stylist at Live True London.
-"But as a rule, super cheap shampoos are worth avoiding, if possible, as their formulations are often bulked out with a large proportion of water and include fewer effective ingredients."
+"But as a rule, super cheap shampoos are worth avoiding, if possible, as their formulations are often bulked out with a large proportion of water and fewer effective ingredients."

 Hannah Gaboardi, a trichologist, and Viviscal Brand Ambassador agreed the formula should be the focus, saying "when investing in a shampoo, above all, it is important to consider the ingredients in the product."